NumEconCopenhagen/projects-2020-matrixgymnasterne/README.md

 **The Model Project**

-The project goals are to illustrate and optimise The Solow Model with human capital in respect to the savings rate of human capital.
+The project goal is to illustrate and optimise The Solow Model with human capital in respect to the savings rate of human capital.

 Important: To run the project sympy version 1.4 is needed.